The Quiet Year - build a community after the collapse

 The Quiet Year is a map game.
-You define the struggles of a post-apocalyptic community, and attempt to build something good within their quiet year.
+You define the struggles of a community living after the collapse of civilization, and attempt to build something good within their quiet year.
 Every decision and every action is set against a backdrop of dwindling time and rising concern.

 The game is played using a deck of cards – each of the 52 cards corresponds to a week during the quiet year.
 Each card triggers certain events – bringing bad news, good omens, project delays and sudden changes in luck.
 At the end of the quiet year, the Frost Shepherds will come, ending the game.